ngx-lib/multiselect/docs_app/content/guide/observable.md

 </code-tabs>

 ## 2. Using async pipe
-Multiselect works perfectly with observable instance itself, just pass the observable data with async pipe.
-The task of subscribing and unsubscribing will be taken care by multiselect.
+Sometimes it could happen dataset would be an observable itself, that time you can directly pass Input binding data as an observable with `async` pipe.
+The task of subscribing and unsubscribing will be taken care by Angular framework.

-Demo showing multiselect data fetched from service and directly passing observable instance as input.
+### Demo

 <ms-observable-async-service></ms-observable-async-service>